SIC-POVMs and orders of real quadratic fields: Introduction

+More precisely, the extended conjectures assert that a one-to-one correspondence exists in which the size of the multiplet (number of geometric equivalence classes) and the number field associated with the multiplet are specified by data defined purely in terms of $\OO'$.
+Namely: \begin{enumerate} \item The number of geometric equivalence classes of SICs in the Galois multiplet is the ring class number of the order $\OO'$ (\Cref{conj:sic-to-order0}). \item The number field associated to every geometric equivalence class in the Galois multiplet is a specified ray class field of the order $\OO'$ (\Cref{conj:14}). \end{enumerate}

-The number field associated to the $\OO'$-multiplet is conjectured to be a certain ray class field associated to the order $\OO'$.
-The definition of ray class fields associated to orders originates in the authors' previous work \cite{kopplagarias}.
-Inclusions of orders induce reverse inclusion of the corresponding ray class fields, so the minimal multiplet corresponds to the maximal order.
+The notion of ray class fields associated to orders is an extension of the usual class field theory (which is the special case of the maximal order), variants of which were developed (independently) by Campagna and Pengo \cite{CampagnaP22} and the authors \cite{kopplagarias}.
+Ray class fields associated to orders are discussed in \Cref{sec:81}.
+Inclusions of orders induce reverse inclusion of the corresponding ray class fields, so the maximal order corresponds to the minimal ray class field studied in \cite{appleby1}.

+The remainder of the introduction describes SICs, their history, and conjectures about them; it also summarizes main results of the paper.
+Precise definitions and proofs are given later in the paper.